noah710/magenta-apple-23463/content/_index.md

   - section_id: hero
     type: section_hero
     title: 'Hi, I''m Noah'
-    content: >+
+    content: >
-      Computer Science Student at the University of Pittsburgh.
-Actively looking for DevOps and cloud engineering opportunities post graduation in April 2021.
+      Computer Science Student at the University of Pittsburgh

+      Actively looking for DevOps and cloud engineering opportunities post graduation in April 2021
   - section_id: about
     type: section_content
     title: About